Chemical Engineering (with placement year)

 - Thomas Swan and Haydale

-As a Chemical Engineering student you will actively engage with our industry links as part of your studies at Bradford - during each module of study you will have a guest lecturer from an industry expert and during the latter years of your degree there are opportunities for you to engage in ongoing research projects.
+You will actively engage with our industry partners - during each module of study you will have a guest lecturer from an industry expert, and during the latter years of your degree there are opportunities for you to get involved in ongoing research projects.